vukics/cppqed/doc/installationGuide.markdown

     make -j$NPROC
     make install

 The compilation might take a long time.
+Note that you probably also have to compile Boost and GSL with the new compiler to have binary compatible libraries.

 #### %CMake